aws-samples/amazon-ec2-mssql-workshop/workshop/content/Lab-2-MSSQL-WIN/Failover cluster.md

 ### Create the cluster

-- Connect to the first node with RDP
+- Connect to the first SQL node through RDP

-Open the failover cluster manager and click on "create new cluster"
+Open the Failover Cluster Manager and click on "create new cluster"

 - Create Cluster and add the two nodes by their IP
 ![stormtroopocat](/images/screenshots/image014.png?classes=border,shadow)